 Detroit decided to train a retired investigator to conduct notifications alone and in person, for several reasons, one being the concern for advocates’ safety.
 The first outreach was in person but many had to be done over the phone because of the survivor’s relocation or due to difficulty catching the survivor at home.
 Houston also received an Action Research Grant and examined best ways to approach victim notification.
 This community decided to make the first outreach by phone.
 The police department created a new victim advocate position to serve as the main point of contact for survivors.
 Other communities have also started to work on their notification plans as awareness of the need to test every rape kit grows.

 In a growing number of states, survivors have a legally established right to be notified about the status of their kits.
 While the exact language varies from state to state, generally these states give survivors a right, upon request, to information about the status of any testing of his or her rape kit unless the disclosure will interfere with the investigation of the assault.
 This information includes knowledge about the submission of the kit to a crime lab, and the comparison of evidence with profiles in a DNA database and results of that comparison.
 For instance, in Oregon, survivors may request and receive information about the location, testing date, and results of their kits.
 All law enforcement agencies and the state lab must designate a contact person to handle survivor inquiries within 30 days of receipt.
 In Utah, law enforcement agencies must also notify victims when they do not intend to analyze the DNA evidence collected in their kits.
-In Washington, which enacted a law establishing a statewide rape kit tracking system this year, the system must have a portal through which survivors can anonymously access information about the status of their kits.
+In Washington, which enacted a law establishing a statewide rape kit tracking system in 2016, the system must have a portal through which survivors can anonymously access information about the status of their kits.
 While, unfortunately, a survivor has no recourse should law enforcement fail to comply with the legislation, these types of enumerated rights empower survivors with greater access to information about their rape kits.